 Bail can take one of either 3 forms.
 In rare occasions, a personal bond may be set.
-That means you are released simply on your signature, and promise to appear.
+That means you are released simply on your signature and promise to appear.
 More common is a surety bond.
 That bond can be made in 1 of 2 ways.
 The most common is contact a bondsman.
-Most jails have list of the bondsman’s license in that area.
-Bondsman charge a percentage of the bond amount, and in return obtain your release.
-Their job is to insure you appear for Court.
-If you do not, they can be responsible for the bond amount, and have to pay that.
-In loom of contacting a bondsman, you can post a cash bond.
+Most jails have a list of the bondsman’s licensed in that area.
+Bondsmen charge a percentage of the bond amount, and in return obtain your release.
+Their job is to ensure you appear for Court.
+If you do not, they can be responsible for the bond amount and have to pay that.
+In lieu of contacting a bondsman, you can post a cash bond.
 If you have money, that is generally preferable.
 The reason is that if you appear before Court you will get that amount back less any administrative fees.

-Once an indictment is issued your case will be assigned to a District Court; in McLennan County there are two courts that handle felony cases – the 19th District Court and 54th District Court.
-The case is assigned a cause number and the you will be notified when to appear in court.
-The process once you are in court will be addressed in a separate article.
+Once an indictment is issued your case will be assigned to a District Court; in McLennan County, there are two courts that handle felony cases – the 19th District Court and 54th District Court.
+The case is assigned a case number and you will be notified when to appear in court.
+The process, once you are in court, will be addressed in a separate article.